 Management, Trading and Operating Fees

 Mutual funds typically have fees that are paid by shareholders purchasing or selling shares and annual operating fees that are between 1% and 3% of the assets under management.
 Operating fees are deducted from investor accounts.
 These fees reduce the amount of returns and if the fund has a bad year with low or no returns, part of the original investment can be lost, unless the fund decides to reduce or eliminate its management fees on a bad year to avoid withdrawals.
 While the cost of professional management is lower than the cost of an individual account, it is not free and investors should compare and review fees of different funds before deciding where to invest.
+If you are a retail investor, this can also mean picking the best online brokerage such as E-Trade, TD Ameritrade, Scottrade, Charles Schwab, etc.

 Under SEC regulations, mutual funds must have at least 80% of their assets in investments that are implied by the name of the fund.
 The remaining 20% of assets may be held as cash or invested as the manager chooses.
 The different types of investments that qualify for the 80% of assets can be fairly vague so names of funds are often chosen to attract investors and can be misleading.
 Individual investors should research prior to buying into it since the name and the prospectus may not tell the whole story.